webcaetano/image-scramble/README.md

 ## Options

 #### image
-- Path to image source
+- Path to image source Or Valid Buffer

 #### seed
 - Seed to shuffle in same sequence